 Once $\phi$ is determined, the solution to the inhomogeneous equation \eqref{eq:effective_Poisson_eq} can be constructed using the Green's function for the (Euclidean) Poisson equation in the unit disk (see e.g \cite{courant2008methods}), which reads

 The general solution to $\Delta_{\mathbb H}^2 H =0$ can then be expressed in (polar) Poincar\'e disk coordinates as

 where $\phi$ is given by \eqref{eq:Poisson_formula} and where $h\in L^\infty(S^1)$.

 Note that the second integral \eqref{eq:General_sol_hyp_part2} always exists, since the factor multiplying $h(\phi_0)$ in the integrand is $L^1$, while $h$ is $L^\infty$, and the same is true for the integral \eqref{eq:Poisson_formula} that defines $\phi$.
-For the first integral \eqref{eq:General_sol_hyp_part1}, however, the $1/(1-\rho^2)^{2}$ behaviour of $1/f$ complicates things.
-A sufficient condition for the integral to exist is that $\rho\phi(\rho,\phi)/f(\rho,\phi)$ is bounded on the unit disk, but we haven't been able to find a simple condition on $\phi$ alone that enforces such behaviour.
-In fact, we expect non-vanishing functions $\phi$ satisfying said sufficient condition to be rare, which would indicate that most (but certainly not all, as shown below) solutions to $\Delta_{\mathbb H}^2H=0$ are in fact harmonic, $\Delta_{\mathbb H}H=0$.
+For the first integral \eqref{eq:General_sol_hyp_part1}, however, the $1/(1-\rho^2)^{2}$ behavior of $1/f$ complicates things.
+A sufficient condition for the integral to exist is that $\rho\phi(\rho,\phi)/f(\rho,\phi)$ is bounded on the unit disk, but we have not been able to find a simple condition on $\phi$ alone that enforces such behavior.
+In fact, we expect nonvanishing functions $\phi$ satisfying said sufficient condition to be rare, which would indicate that most (but certainly not all, as shown below) solutions to $\Delta_{\mathbb H}^2H=0$ are in fact harmonic, $\Delta_{\mathbb H}H=0$.
 Such solutions can be obtained from the general solution above simply by setting $\phi=0$ (equivalently, $\Phi=0$).